webartifex/intro-to-data-science/README.md

 Alternatively, it can be started in the Anaconda environment (version 4.3.0, 64-bit) running Python 3.x.

 After installation, start Jupyter via running `jupyter notebook` and wait for a new tab to be opened in your default web browser.
-Then, open the notebook called `intro_to_machine_learning.ipynb`.
+Then, open the notebook called [intro_to_machine_learning.ipynb](intro_to_machine_learning.ipynb).